egemenimre/opticks/docs/models/sharpness.md

 ### Jitter

-Jitter is due to the high frequency "shaking" of the imager (or more specifically, the line of sight (LoS) vectors), at a frequency that is higher than that of the imaging.
+As explained above, jitter is due to the high frequency "shaking" of the imager (or more specifically, the line of sight (LoS) vectors), at a frequency that is higher than that of the imaging.
 It is usually caused by the shaking of the imaging platform (e.g. the aircraft or the ground vehicle that carries the imager) or the mechanical cooling system of the detector where present.
-The shaking usually involves multiple frequencies and multiple phases, therefore the combined effect can be modelled as a Gaussian variation of all LoS vectors at the same time, and in both horizontal and vertical directions.
+The shaking usually involves multiple frequencies and multiple phases, therefore the combined effect can be modelled as a Gaussian variation of all LoS vectors at the same time, and in both horizontal and vertical directions - though the vibration profiles in the horizontal and vertical directions may differ.
 As this introduces irradiance into a pixel from neighbouring areas, this effect manifests itself as a blur (or a reduction in MTF) on the image.
 As mentioned above, the shorter the imaging or exposure duration, the higher the frequency that causes blurring and therefore the smaller the effects of jitter.

 The jitter MTF is computed as a Gaussian of the form (from [^2] Vol 4 pg 69 eqn 2.6):